Field marshal: Austrian Empire and Austria-Hungary

+Denmark

+Field Marshal was the second highest rank in the Royal Danish Army below General field marshal, both ranks were abolished in 1842.

 Ethiopia

-On 8 January 2022, Chief of General staff Birhanu Jula was promoted to the rank of Field marshal (or Field marshal general, depending on source).
-The rank was introduced to the Ethiopian National Defense Force with this promotion.
-The rank of Field marshal was last used in Ethiopia during the early 20th century by Emperor Haile Selassie as head of the Imperial Ethiopian Army.
+On 8 January 2022, General Birhanu Jula, the Chief of General Staff of the Ethiopian National Defence Force, was promoted to the rank of Field Marshal (or Field Marshal General, depending on source).
+The rank was introduced to the Ethiopian National Defence Force with this promotion.
+The rank of Field Marshal was last used in Ethiopia during the Ethiopian Empire in the 20th century, when Emperor Haile Selassie was head of the Imperial Ethiopian Army.
+The formal ceremonial uniform matched that of its British counterpart, with the exception of headgear, which was a Bicorne adorned with a golden lion's mane.

 Finland

 Carl Gustaf Emil Mannerheim was promoted to Field Marshal in 1933.
-In 1942 he was promoted to Marshal of Finland, which really is not a distinctive military rank but an honour.
+In 1942 he was promoted to Marshal of Finland, which is not a distinctive military rank but an honour.

-France

-In the French army of the Ancien Régime, the normal brigade command rank was field marshal (maréchal de camp).
-In 1793, during the French Revolution, the rank of field marshal was replaced by the rank of brigade general.
-The rank insignia of field marshal was two stars (one-star being used for a senior colonel rank).
-The French field marshal rank was below lieutenant-general, which in 1793 became divisional-general.
-In the title maréchal de camp and the English "field marshal", there is an etymological confusion in the French camp between the English words "camp" and "field".
-The French rank of field marshal should not be confused with the rank of Marshal of France, which has been the highest rank of the French Army since the higher dignity of Marshal General of France was abolished in 1848 (although in theory it is not an actual rank but a "state dignity").